 This time, one must concur with the critics, maybe in light of a seriousness-bucking freshness wrought by Marvel’s DEADPOOL (2016) into the ever-blasé superhero glut earlier this year, audience’s surged expectancy towards SUICIDE SQUAD has reached a threshold of inevitable ricochet.
 There is something frustratingly by-the-numbers in this supposedly paradigm-shifting entertaining fare where a ragtag cluster of characteristic antiheroes are reluctantly mustered together – in this case, a bomb is implanted in their neck, which can be detonate by Colonel Red Flag (Kinnaman, looks impeccably high-minded, ) if they rebel or try to escape -, to work for the US government and save the world from an impending doom from a sorceress-deity Enchantress (Delevingne).

 A stony-faced Viola Davis plays Amanda Walker, a government agent abides by her own gray-area philosophy and wantonly overstays her welcome, and a long-standing villain problem in the superhero assembly-line doesn’t ameliorate at all, numberless and faceless minions are basically weapon-less moving targets to boost the gang’s close-combat dexterity, and motivation-aside, is Enchantress’s swaggering portal-opening parade a blatant homage to the original GHOSTBUSTERS (1984)?
 Also the inundating score from Steven Price during the heightened battle is insufferable.
-Concisely, SUICIDE SQUAD is unintelligently oscillating between a costly cult caterer and a pulpy mainstream appeaser, and as it often turns out, it fial to reach both sides.
+Concisely, SUICIDE SQUAD is vapidly oscillating between a costly cult caterer and a pulpy mainstream appeaser, and as it often turns out, it falls between these two stools.